Strategic Planning by a Community District Board

 On the other hand, the opportunity (O) and threats (T) segments would be far more concerning the city’s economic health in CD-B. The former (CD-A) would require an uncomplicated set of solutions.
 The CD-B would require partnerships involving an entirely different set of resource decisions.
 For this reason alone, strategic plans with Community Districts provide superior capability for resolving the intractable problems in the Districts that have them and rightly deserve priority treatment.
 The series of images below come from searching for SWOT.
 The resources available are extensive.
 Frankly, any small group or committee of a CD board can use them to get strategic.

 Every CD has a different relationship with the central urban government authority.
 Once the initial scan and issues are revealed, the third part of a CD strategic plan is a specific agreement to a broad set of goals.
-They can be unique to each community and then linked to a citywide mission statement.
+They can be unique to each community and linked to a citywide mission statement.
 Therefore, the content of the relationship between residents and Community Board Members and the central authority develops into the fourth part of the locally produced strategic plan.

-In CD-A, there may not be a demand for injecting strategic planning into that relationship.
-If a need is expressed, recognition of it as an opportunity to build reciprocity occurs with ease.
+There may not be a demand for injecting strategic planning into that relationship in CD-A. However, if a need is expressed, recognition of it as an opportunity to build reciprocity occurs quickly.
 It is seen as a new learning relationship of enormous power (here).
 Reciprocity is underwritten by two forms of research conducted in four directions.
 These are internal and external assessments of “forces” identified by the parties involved in establishing their partnership.
 For example, these assessments could examine ways to alter the “advisory” power of a CD introduced as “the problem” in this description of strategic planning.
 Here, the CD and the CPD would look internally at its strengths and weaknesses.
 They would share concrete illustrations of internal forces to their current ability to transfer power that may reveal external opportunities or mutual interest threats. (see Flushing example here).
 A strategic plan, in this case, would look to discover, disclose, and define divide and conquer structure in so-called “community benefits agreements.”